 When I checked my mail the other day and saw a note from Ethan Zuckerman, a smile instantly came to my face.
 While at Tripod, Ethan radiated a whirlwind of energy and smart ideas constantly spilling out of his large frame and bare feet.
 Ethan was, and still is, good people.
 And then I read the email.

 Dick Sabot, Ethan’s mentor and my indirect benefactor (without Dick, Tripod would never have been born), had passed suddenly due to a heart attack.
 My heart dropped a few inches in my chest.
 While I can’t say I had the pleasure to work closely or develop a strong personal relationship with Dick, the man was inspiring on numerous levels.

 More than anything, I remember Dick as a generous person.
-I can’t tell you how many times he opened his Oblong Road home to “the kids” of Tripod (we were all 20 – 35 years old, living and working in a 3,000 person town with a limited social scene), throwing pool parties and backyard barbeques.
+He’d open his Oblong Road home to “the kids” of Tripod—we were all 20 – 35 years old, living and working in a 3,000 person town with a limited social scene—throwing pool parties and backyard barbeques.
 Dick was refined, but he was also extremely laid back.

 My condolences to the Sabot family; blood and otherwise.